xnyo/vprwbot/README.md

 INFO:vprw:Ｂｏｔ　ｓｔａｒｔｅｄ！  つャャ
 ```
-3. Run `/setinline` on @BotFather, select your bot and type whatever you want as inline query placeholder
+3. Run `/setinline` on [@BotFather](https://telegram.me/botfather), select your bot and type whatever you want as inline query placeholder
 **NOTE: You should use tmux, screen, nohup, a service or whatever you want to run your bot or it'll stop working
 when you close your ssh terminal window!**

 ### Usage
-This bot has only a `/start` command with general information.
+- This bot has only a `/start` command, with general information about the bot.
-To make your messages ａｅｓｔｈｅｔｉｃ　タくラ, use it as an inline bot.
+- To make your messages _aesthetic　タくラ_, use it as an inline bot.

+### Live example (@vprwbot)
-A live example of this bot is available at @vprwbot.
+A live example of this bot is available at [@vprwbot](https://telegram.me/vprwbot).
 Type this in any chat:
 ```
 @vprwbot lorem ipsum
 ```
-And you'll receive different ａｅｓｔｈｅｔｉｃ　王維穏 variants of your messages.
+And you'll receive different _aesthetic　王維穏_ variants of your messages.
-Click the one you like and ｆｅｅｌ　ｔｈｅ　ａｅｓｔｈｅｔｉｃ　ｉｎ　ｙｏｕｒ　ｃｈａｔ　タ無コィヤゼ.
+Click the one you like and _feel the aesthetic in your chat　タ無コィヤゼ_.
-ｓｉｍｐｌｅ　ａｓ　ｔｈａｔ　唄佳ア (:new_moon_with_face:)

 ### License
 MIT.
 Check the `LICENSE` file for more information.